shreyashguptas/billsincongress/Documentation/responsive-design.md

 - Three columns on desktop
 - Adjusted typography and spacing

+### Bill Details Page
+- Compact title and spacing on mobile
+- Vertical progress stages on mobile
+- Horizontal progress stages on desktop
+- Consistent text hierarchy
+- Full-width buttons on mobile
+- Reduced padding on mobile

 ### Filters
 - Horizontal scrolling on mobile
 - Full width on larger screens